 Photography by Steve Chastain http://www.stevechastainphotography.com/

 Most of our time will be spent working through examples that you may run simultaneously on your computer.
 You will see both the instructor’s screen and yours, side-by-side, as we run the examples and discuss the output.
-However, the handouts include each step and its output, so feel free to skip the computing; it’s easy to just relax and take notes.
+However, the handouts include each step for people who prefer to just take notes.

 This workshop is available at your organization’s site, or via webinars.

 The 0n-site version is the most engaging by far, generating much discussion and occasionally veering off briefly to cover topics specific to a particular organization.
 The instructor presents a topic for around twenty minutes.
 Then we switch to exercises, which are already open in another tabbed window.
 The exercises contain hints that show the general structure of the solution; you adapt those hints to get the final solution.
 The complete solutions are in a third tabbed window, so if you get stuck the answers are a click away.
 The typical schedule for training on site is located here.

 A webinar version is also available.
 The approach saves travel expenses and is especially useful for organizations with branch offices.
 It’s offered as two half-day sessions, often with a day or two skipped in between to give participants a chance to do the exercises on their own and catch up on other work.
 There is time for questions on the lecture topics (live) and the exercises (via email).
 However, webinar participants are typically much less engaged, and far less discussion takes place.

 For further details or to arrange a webinar or site visit, contact the instructor, Bob Muenchen, at firstname.lastname@example.org.

 This workshop assumes a basic knowledge of R. Introductory knowledge of statistics is helpful, but not required.

 When finished, participants will be able to use R to apply the most popular and effective machine learning models to make predictions and assess the likely accuracy of those predictions.